Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

-As discussed previously, for $W$ bosons with such large values of $|\cos \theta_*|\gtrsim 0.8$ it is likely that they would have been pruned into single pronged events, however, there is a non-negligible probability of radiation from the single prong, which could accidentally make it seem like a two pronged event and hence such events could still pass the tagging cuts.
-However, in such a case, the angle between these two prongs will be determined by QCD and hence is expected to be nearly scale invariant.
-We see this expectation manifest itself as a flat distribution of the reconstructed $p_\theta$ variable (see last two panels each of Figs.~\ref{fig:pthetalcalib} and \ref{fig:pthetatcalib}), and we note that this coincides with the unexpectedly large tagging acceptance ($\sim$ 30\%) in the would-be single pronged region discussed previously.
+As we have commented earlier, jet energy uncertainties could lead to a further broadening of the reconstructed $p_\theta$ distribution.
+However, the expected spread in the $p_\theta$ values due to subjet energy uncertainties from Fig.~\ref{fig:openingangle_uncertainty} is $\lesssim 0.05$.
+Since we are using a bin size of 0.1 for $\cos \theta_*$ and the leakage outside the bin that we see without including the jet energy uncertainty is small but noticeable, we do not anticipate that the jet energy uncertainty will lead to any more significant broadening of the reconstructed $p_\theta$ values away from the true parton level $\cos \theta_*$ within a bin of size 0.1.
+However, if we had used the alternative proxy variable $q_\theta$ which was based on the opening angle between the subjets, the smearing in the reconstructed proxy variable away from the true value of $\cos\theta_*$ would have been much larger (see again Fig.~\ref{fig:openingangle_uncertainty}).

-Thus, we have shown that $p_\theta$ is a functional proxy variable for $|\cos \theta_*|$ when $|\cos \theta_*|$ lies in the range 0.0 to 0.8, however, there is some spill over from $|\cos \theta_*|$ in the range 0.8 to 1.0 into an approximately uniform distribution of $p_\theta$ values.
-Also, the extreme similarity between Figs.~\ref{fig:pthetalcalib}~and~\ref{fig:pthetatcalib} is an indication that our proxy variable is truly sensitive only to $|\cos\theta_*|$ and not to some other, more obscure difference between the $W$ helicity states.
+For $|\cos \theta_*|$ between 0.9 and 1.0, we see that $p_\theta$ is a poor proxy for $|\cos \theta_*|$, although our event statistics are also too low to reliably understand the distortion in $p_\theta$ for this bin of $|\cos \theta_*|$.
+As discussed previously, for $W$ bosons with such large values of $|\cos \theta_*|\gtrsim 0.9$ it is likely that they would have been reduced to single pronged events by the grooming and clustering algorithms, however, there is a non-negligible probability of radiation from the single prong, which could accidentally make it seem like a two pronged event and hence such events could still pass the tagging cuts.
+However, in such a case, the angle between these two prongs will be determined by QCD and hence will have no relation to the partonic decay angle at all.
+We see this expectation manifest itself as a flat distribution of the reconstructed $p_\theta$ variable (see last panel of Fig.~\ref{fig:pthetacalib}).
+Thus, we have shown that $p_\theta$ is a functional proxy variable for $|\cos \theta_*|$ when $|\cos \theta_*|$ lies in the range 0.0 to 0.9, however, there is some spill over from $|\cos \theta_*|$ in the range 0.9 to 1.0 into an approximately uniform distribution of $p_\theta$ values arising from misidentification of QCD radiation as a decay prong.